alphagov/hmrc-manuals-api/README.md

 ```

 In development mode the API doesn't require a valid bearer token; any value is
 accepted.
-To test publishing to our Preview or Staging environments you would
+To test publishing to our Integration or Staging environments you would
 need a real token for the right environment.